Racing & Performance Tips

 Turbo Engine Timing

-order to release this charge the exhaust must stay open longer than usual.
+release this charge the exhaust must stay open longer than usual.
+Suzuki and Kawasaki

 Nitrous Oxide

-of 116-120.
+116-120.
 The higher the octane the slower the fuel burns.
-This allows
+This allows you to run

 Battery Charging

-has been removed the battery only takes 1-2 runs to lose its peak voltage.
+been removed the battery only takes 1-2 runs to lose its peak voltage.
+Re-charging

 Manifolds